1989chenguo/CloudComputingLabs/Lab1/README.md

 ## 4. Lab submission

+Please put all your code in folder `Lab1` and write a `Makefile` so that we can compile your code in one single command `make`.
+The compiled executable binary should be named `sudoku_solve` and located in folder `Lab1`.
+If you do not know how to write `Makefile`, you can find a simple example in `lab1/src/Sudoku`.

-Please submit your lab program and performance test report following the guidance in the [Overall Lab Instructions](../README.md)
+Please submit your lab program and performance test report following the guidance in the [Overall Lab Instructions](../README.md) (`../README.md`)

 ## 5. Grading standards